 Latest Development in Flux Pinning and Critical Currents

 Pinning of quantized magnetic vortices in superconductors enables high critical current densities by orders of magnitudes at applied magnetic fields up to few to tens of Tesla, which are demanded for practical applications, such as large magnets, rotary machines (motors and generators), devices/systems for power grids (cables, fault current limiters, transformers), to name a few.
-The recent progress in nanoscience and nanotechnology has prompted tremendous success in enhancing pinning force density and efficiency through various novel approaches in terms of generation of artificial pinning centers with precisely controlled dimension, morphology, orientation and concentration.
-This focus session of the Latest Development in Flux Pinning Highlight intends to provide a platform for updates of the recent progress made and the critical issues still remained, as well as for stimulating fruitful discussions, generating new ideas, and strengthening and/or establishing existing and/or new collaborations in this important field.
+The recent progress in nanoscience and nanotechnology has prompted tremendous success in enhancing pinning force density and efficiency through various novel approaches in terms of generation of artificial pinning centers (APCs) with precisely controlled dimension, morphology, orientation, concentration and APC/superconductor interface.
+This focus session of the Latest Developments in Flux Pinning and Critical Currents intends to provide a platform for updates of the recent progress made and the critical issues that still remain; and for stimulating fruitful discussions, generating new ideas, and strengthening and/or establishing existing and/or new collaborations in this important field.